What to Do When You Want To Drink … and Remedies for the Morning After

 Hangover Remedies

-Hair of the Dog Drinking more alcohol.
-No that just makes it seem less but the reasons for the hangover, the toxins, will still be there.
+Hair of the Dog: Drinking more alcohol.
+No, that just makes it seem less, but the reasons for the hangover, the toxins, will still be there.

-Black coffee – The caffeine in coffee is a stimulant and helps combat fatigue, however, when it wears off you may be even more tired.
-The caffeine also restricts the size of blood vessels which counteracts the effect of alcohol.
-However, caffeine is also a diuretic like alcohol which can make the dehydration even worse.
-(For more info see article Caffeine and Coffee)
+Black coffee – The caffeine in coffee is a stimulant and helps combat fatigue; however, when it wears off, you may be even more tired.
+The caffeine also restricts the size of blood vessels, which counteracts the effect of alcohol.
+However, caffeine is also a diuretic like alcohol, which can make the dehydration even worse.
+(For more info, see article Caffeine and Coffee)

-Fried or Fatty Foods – Eating this after drinking can only irritate your stomach further, eating them before drinking can actually help.
+Fried or Fatty Foods – Eating this after drinking can only irritate your stomach further; eating them before drinking can actually help.
 Putting anything into your stomach helps prevent a hangover, but fatty foods stick to the stomach lining longer and slows down the absorption of alcohol into the bloodstream.
 It gives the body more time to process the byproducts of alcohol consumption.
-Of course, all these fats create an extra burden on the liver as the liver needs to deal with these as well.
+Of course, all these fats create an extra burden on the liver as the liver needs to deal with them as well.
 Eating protein is a better idea.

 RECOMMENDED: